Skip to content

 pa_tbl = pa.Table.from_pydict(pa_dict, pq_schema)

-# create a name and path string for the table
+# create a name and path string for the part file

 part_nm = f"part-{uuid.uuid4().hex}-{prt_num:05d}.snappy.parquet"